Graduate Research Assistant

 University of Illinois at Urbana-Champaign

 2011 B.S.
 (Civil Engineering) National Taiwan University, Taiwan

 Lin, C-Y. and M.R.
 Saat.
 2014.
 Semi-Quantitative Risk Assessment of Adjacent Track Accidents on Shared-Use Rail Corridor.
-In: Proceedings of the 2014 Joint Rail Conference, Colorado Springs, USA, April 2014.
+Accepted, In: Proceedings of the 2014 Joint Rail Conference, Colorado Springs, USA, April 2014.

 Lin, C-Y., M.R.
 Saat and C.P.L Barkan.
 2013.
 Causal Analysis of Passenger Train Accidents on Freight Rail Corridors.
 In: 2013 World Congress on Railway Research, Sydney, Australia, November 2013.

 Lai, Y-C., A. Kawprasert, C.Y.
 Lin, M.R.
 Saat, C.H.
 Liang and C.P.L.
 Barkan.
 2011.
 Integrated optimization model to manage risk of transporting hazardous materials on railroad networks.
 Transportation Research Record: Journal of the Transportation Research Board.
 2261: 115-123.